PRosler/Superusers/README.md

 Additionally we provide code on scraped state level vehicle registration panel data from the fhwa highway statistics and EV registration panel data.

 ## EV Adoption Models
-The folder EV Adoption contains the most relevant documents for the ana
+The folder EV Adoption contains the most relevant documents for the analysis of different EV adoption policies.
+Consumption Groups contains files related to the model and the model itself.

+Copyright © 2021 Coltura & Paul Roesler.
+All Rights Reserved.